 - Actual damages in the form of medical bills, lost earnings or permanency of injury

 Negligence in motorcycle accidents can be highly disputed.
 When that occurs, the Cantor team might retain an “accident reconstruction specialist”, a design engineer or other qualified expert to testify to what occurred immediately before the accident, during, and after the accident to support a claim of negligence.

 Do you have 30 minutes to discuss your case with a best Motorcycle Accident Attorney in Phoenix?

 Free Consultation with a Birth Injury Lawyer

 – Click Here to Schedule –

 If you’re in a motorcycle accident, you’re going to be financially affected by bills, pain and suffering and possibly permanent disability.
 Somebody else was negligent, and you’ll want the maximum compensation that the law permits.
-Our attorneys at Cantor Crane have vast experience and success in proving damages in personal injury cases.
+Our attorneys at Cantor Injury Lawyers have vast experience and success in proving damages in personal injury cases.
 These damages can include but not be limited to: